The Big Bang is a Coordinate Singularity for $k = -1$ Inflationary FLRW Spacetimes: Cosmological Properties of Milne-like Spacetimes

 Choose a single comoving observer in the PT extension.
 Pick coordinates $(t,x,y,z)$ so that they are aligned with this comoving observer (this can always be done by a Lorentz transformation at $\ms{O}$).
 Then $x = y = z =0$ along the observer's path.
 From equation (\ref{t and r}), the relationship between $\tau$ and $t$ is $b(\tau) = t$.
 Therefore $\pd_t = b'(\tau)\pd_\tau$.
 Hence $\pd_\tau = \Omega(\tau)\pd_t$, and so equation (\ref{dirac for milne}) becomes

 \emph{Remark.} There is a certain elegance in the simplicity of equation (\ref{beautiful dirac eq}).
-In this form we see the Dirac equation is manifestly Lorentz invariant, and it highlights a one-to-one correspondence between mass and the proper time of comoving observers.
+In this form we see the Dirac equation is manifestly Lorentz invariant, and it highlights a correspondence between mass and the proper time of comoving observers.
 This suggests that the global spacetime symmetry group for Milne-like spacetimes should be $\R \times \text{O}(1,3)$ where the $\R$ factor corresponds to translations in cosmic time $\tau$ and yields the physical quantity mass.
 Compare this with the Poincar{\'e} group $\R^4 \rtimes \text{O}(1,3)$ which is the global spacetime symmetry group for Minkowski space.
 The mass for the Poincar{\'e} group comes from the $\R^4$ factor in the semi-direct product.
+See \cite{Milne_and_Symmetries} for a mathematical discussion of this comparison.

 Experimentalists in our universe $I^+(\ms{O})$ would use coordinates $(t,x,y,z)$ to make observations and measurements.
 Anti-experimentalists in the anti-universe $I^-(\ms{O})$ would use coordinates $(-t,-x,-y,-z)$.
 Therefore the Dirac equation that the anti-experimentalists would use is $\big[\Omega(\tau)\g^\mu (-\pd_\mu)\big]\psi = m\psi$.
 Note that this is equivalent to $\Omega(\tau)\g^\mu\pd_\mu \psi = -m\psi$ (i.e. it's the Dirac equation with negative mass).
 This explains the $\pm$ ambiguity one arrives at when deriving the Dirac equation.